 The relation between childhood maltreatment and suicide has been investigated.
-The focus was on this relationship and the influence of relevant determinants.
+The focus was on this relationship and the influence of some factors on it.
 In this research, child maltreatment (all types), physical abuse, sexual abuse, emotional maltreatment and physical neglect (N=2879) have been compared with each other on the subject of suicidal thoughts, suicide attempts and both (suicide total).
-The factors that were included in this study are 'gender', 'negative self-concept', 'social support', 'teacher support', 'family support' and 'connectedness with parents'.
-It was expected that 'gender' (being female) and a 'negative self-concept' increase the risk of suicide.
-It was also assumed that 'social support', 'teacher support', 'family support' and 'connectedness with parents' act as protective factors of suicide.
+The factors that were included in this study are 'negative self-concept', 'social support', 'family support', 'teacher support', 'relationship with parents' and 'present contact with parents'.
+It was expected that a 'negative self-concept' increases the risk of suicide.
+On the contrary, it was assumed that 'social support', 'family support', 'teacher support', 'relationship with parents' and 'present present contact with parents' act as protective factors of suicide.

-The first two research questions were: 'Does childhood maltreatment influence the risk of suicidal thoughts and suicide attempts?' and 'Is there a difference for the different types of maltreatment?'.
-Chi-square analyses showed that maltreatment (all types) appeared not to be related to any of the suicide aspects.
-Thus, the first research question can be answered with no. This is in contrast with much of the literature (Brown et al., 1999; Dube et al., 2001; Hahm et al., 2010; Meadows & Kaslow, 2002; Perroud et al., 2007; Sfoggia et al., 2008; Thompson et al., 2005).
-Furthermore, the assumption that has been made in this study that the interpersonal-psychological theory (Ribeiro & Joiner, 2009) can explain the death wish in maltreated persons, cannot be confirmed because of these results.
+The first research question was: 'Does childhood maltreatment influence the risk of suicidal thoughts and suicide attempts, and is there a difference for the different types of maltreatment?'
+Chi-square analyses showed that maltreatment (all types) appeared not to be related to any of the suicide factors.
+Thus, the first hypothesis can be rejected.
+This is in contrast with much of the literature (Brown et al., 1999; Dube et al., 2001; Hahm et al., 2010; Meadows & Kaslow, 2002; Perroud et al., 2007; Sfoggia et al., 2008; Thompson et al., 2005).
+Furthermore, the assumption that has been made in this study that the interpersonalpsychological theory (Ribeiro & Joiner, 2009) can explain the death wish in maltreated persons, can't be confirmed because of these results.
 This indicates that, in general, the theory might not be applicable to childhood maltreatment.
-Thus, childhood maltreatment is not the equivalent of the simultaneous presence of the two states and capability for suicide.

-For the second research question, it was investigated whether or not the several types of maltreatment differed in suicide outcome.
+Possibly the items were too incoherent to measure one common factor.
+Therefore, for the second hypothesis it was investigated whether or not the several types of maltreatment differed in suicide outcome.
 The chi-square analyses revealed that physical abuse and physical neglect were not associated with the suicide factors.
 Emotional maltreatment did have a positive relation with suicide (total).
-Unexpectedly, sexual abuse was negatively related to suicide attempts and suicide (total), which means that sexual abuse protects against suicidal risk behavior.
+However, sexual abuse gave the most unexpected results.
+It was negatively related to suicide attempts and suicide (total), which means that sexual abuse protects against suicidal risk behavior.
 This protective relation is in contrast with the studies of Bruffaerts et al. (2010) and Perroud et al. (2007), and difficult to explain.
 Perhaps sexual abuse causes more distress than the other maltreatment types, and therefore the victims of this type of maltreatment receive earlier and more often psychological help after the abuse has taken place.
-In conclusion, the results for the second research question lead to the conclusion that there is a difference in the reports of suicidal thoughts and attempts for the four types of maltreatment.
+However, the results lead to the acceptance of the second hypothesis: there is a difference in the reports of suicidal thoughts and attempts for the four types of maltreatment.
 This seems to confirm the idea that the items were too unconnected to represent one joint factor.
 It indicates that in research, maltreatment should also be divided into the different types of maltreatment to obtain a more complete view on the subject.